titon/framework/docs/en/packages/common/traits.md

 # Traits #

-There are a few traits found in the common package that cannot be grouped with the other guides, but are helpful nonetheless.
+There are a few traits found in the Common package that cannot be grouped with the other guides, but are helpful nonetheless.

 ## Mutable<`Tk`, `Tv`> ##